alemart/opensurge/README.md

 ### How do I create a game?

 Open Surge is a highly flexible game.
-It can be remixed in many ways, allowing users to unleash their creativity.
+It can be remixed in many ways, allowing you to fully unleash your creativity.
 Modifications (MODs) range from small hacks to wholly new games.

-Learn:
+You're invited to learn:
 * How to use the level editor (press F12 during gameplay)
 * How to do [basic hacking](http://opensurge2d.org) (modify sprites, sounds, characters, controls, etc.)
-* How to use [SurgeScript](http://docs.opensurge2d.org) to unleash your full creativity!
+* How to use [SurgeScript](http://docs.opensurge2d.org) to fully unleash your creativity!

 Watch the developers' [video tutorials](http://youtube.com/alemart88).